anhinga/2024-jax-drafts/superfluid/README.md

 ### A novel regularization formula

-In our Julia implementation, locally recurrent connection for accumulators were implemented as hard links with weight 1.
+In our Julia implementation, locally recurrent connections for accumulators were implemented as hard links with weight 1.

-In a superfluid version, we can't do that, because we don't know how much of an accumulator would a neuron be.
+In a superfluid version, we can't do that, because we don't know how much of an accumulator a neuron would be.

 So what we should try is a new regularization term, the abs(weight_of_accum_activation - weight_of_recurrent connection) or its square must be low.